Building a Supportive & Open Community at DIS

 The LGBTQIA+ and Friends Affinity Group has meetups which occur throughout the semester.
 The meetups seek to provide an affinity-based space for students to explore their identities and build community over fika.

 Find out more information about events, activities, and communities in the DIS Navigate App, which you will gain access to before the start of your semester.

 Support with the DIS Care Team

 While abroad, if you are struggling with identity questions or have the need to talk to someone about your experience, reach out to the Care Team for support.
-Should you encounter situations where you feel discriminated against, e.g. by the police, at a nightlife venue, or elsewhere, the DIS Care Team can also provide emotional and practical support as well as guidance on how to file a complaint.
+Learn how to contact the Care Team

 Resources at the Office of Academic Support are available to you; find more information about DIS Academic Resources.